2.16 Provision and Contingencies

 Offsetting of balances

-Certain financial assets and financial liabilities are subject to offsetting where there is currently a legally enforceable right to set off recognized amounts and the Company intends to either settle on a net basis, or to realize the asset and settle the liability, simultaneously.
+Certain financial assets and financial liabilities are subject to offsetting where there is currently a legally enforceable right to set off recognized amounts and the Company intends to either settle on a net basis, or to realise the asset and settle the liability, simultaneously.
 Certain derivative financial assets and financial liabilities are subject to master netting arrangements, whereby in the case of insolvency, derivative financial assets and financial liabilities will be settled on a net basis.

-Current Ratio: No material Change is observed.
+• Return on Capital employed: No material Change is observed.

-43. Fair Value Measurement Fair value hierarchy
+Fair value hierarchy

 Fair value of the financial instruments is classified in various fair value hierarchies based on the following three levels: